jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
 The front panel serves as an air vent and location to put a MicroSD card reader extension.
-USB extensions are also a common accessory.
+USB extensions and RGB LEDs are also common.

 [:material-git: Front Panel][git_front_panel]{ .md-button }